KhalidMustafaElenani/Particle-Swarm-Optimization-Algorithm/README.md

 This repository contains a Python implementation of the Particle Swarm Optimization (PSO) algorithm.
 PSO is a computational method used for optimizing a wide range of functions by simulating the social behavior of birds within a flock.
 It is widely used in artificial intelligence, machine learning, and other computational fields for solving optimization problems.

 ## Installation
-1. Clone the repository: git clone https://github.com/KhalidMustafaElenani/Particle-Swarm-Optimization-Algorithm.git
+1. Clone the repository: `git clone https://github.com/KhalidMustafaElenani/Particle-Swarm-Optimization-Algorithm.git`
-2. Navigate to the project directory: cd Particle-Swarm-Optimization-Algorithm
+2. Navigate to the project directory: `cd Particle-Swarm-Optimization-Algorithm`

 ## Usage Examples
-  - Run the PSO algorithm by executing the main.py file: python main.py
+  - Run the PSO algorithm by executing the main.py file: `python PSO Algorithm.py`

+## Example Output

 For detailed setup instructions and execution, refer to the [NOTES.md](NOTES.md).